Conversational AI Engineer

 At university I got started in self-employment and later at the award winning internet agency 21TORR.
-In 2014 I moved to New Zealand as a Lead Developer at Prefer.
-This role allowed me to take an exciting part in the start-up Zwerm.
+In 2014 I moved to New Zealand as a Lead Developer at Prefer, where I started to focus on Conversational AI and had an exciting part in the start-up Zwerm.
 My current position at the BBC allows me to deepen my expertise in this area.

-My special focus on usability, analytics and result evaluation gives a unique position in the industry.
+This focus on human computer interaction and evaluation puts me in a unique position in the industry.
 I expect the future to be an AI first world and am convinced we can leverage it's benefits to bring human computer interaction to the next level.

 Prefer is a Wellington based digital agency with a focus creating conversations that matter.
 After their latest pivot they focus on Conversational AI and application development.
 Prefer is a member of City.AI Wellington.